pudo/dataset/docs/index.rst

 Because **programmers are lazy**, and thus they tend to prefer the easiest solution they find.
 And in **Python**, a database wasn't the simplest solution for storing a bunch of structured data.
 This is what **dataset** is going to change!

 In short, dataset combines the straightforwardness of NoSQL interfaces with the full power and flexibility of relational databases.
+It makes database management as simple as reading and writing JSON files.

 ::